genedan/TmVal/docs/intro.rst

 Feature Highlights
 ===================

 - TmVal supports growth patterns that are more complex than compound interest.
-In addition to supporting simple, compound, and nominal interest, TmVal handles growth patterns that may be of theoretical interest to actuaries, such as continuously compounded rates (Force of Interest), polynomial growth, and arbitrary amount and accumulation functions.
+In addition to supporting simple, compound, and nominal interest, TmVal handles growth patterns that may be of theoretical interest to actuaries, such as continuously compounded rates (:ref:`force of interest <Force of Interest>`), polynomial growth, and arbitrary amount and accumulation functions.

 ..